YuxingZhang/raytracing/README.md

 # RayTracing
-Course Project for Advanced Computer Graphics, 2013 Autumn at Tsinghua University
+Course Project for Advanced Computer Graphics, implemented the ray tracing algorithm using BSP tree with anti-alias and soft shadow, 2013 Autumn at Tsinghua University